 Over the past few days, people have risen up and protests have erupted around the country over another state murder by a police officer of a Black person who was just living his life, George Floyd.
 And also too, Ahmaud Arbery, Breonna Taylor, and Tony McDade.

-And I am also struck by the the repetitive feeling that every life is precious and sacred and no amount of [very righteous] protest, no amount of justice, no arrest or indictment will bring them back.
+And I am also struck by the the prfound feeling of how every life is precious and sacred.
+Nothing will bring these lives back.
 They are gone.
 Their priceless, precious life was cut short, extinguished.

-"Burn it down," my friends say and have said.
-And I agree.
-What this virus, which has disproportionately impacted those who are poor and Black, and ongoing (100s [and 1000s of years worth]) state violence has shown more people than before is that we're living in a country and a world that continues to protect a gilded class of people on the backs of communities and peoples who have historically been exploited, stolen from, and oppressed.
+What this virus, which has disproportionately impacted those who are poor and Black, Latinx, and indigenous, and ongoing (100s [and 1000s of years worth]) state violence has shown more people than before is that we're living in a country and a world that continues to protect a gilded class of people on the backs of communities and peoples who have historically been exploited, stolen from, and oppressed.

 How can those who continue to mistreat, abuse, dehumanize, etc expect people not to fight back?
 It is their duty, our duty as human beings to fight back.
-They are being anti-human; it's our duty step fully into our humanity.
+They are being anti-human, a terms used by anti-caste activists against the beliefs and actions of caste oppressors and Hindu fascists.
+It's our duty step fully into our humanity.

-In times like these, I find myself responding to the hopelessness and nihilism that accompanies this rage by turning to and honoring futurism, the kind pioneered by Black artists like Octavia Butler.
+In times like these, I find myself responding to the hopelessness and nihilism that accompanies this rage by turning to and honoring futurism, the kind pioneered by Black artists and writers like Octavia Butler.

 Placing Blackness at the center of her work, Butler's vision of futurity is abundant and rich.
 She does not shy away from confronting apocalypse.
 Her writing is at once speculative, fantastical, astute, and historical.

 I do not wish to diminish, gloss over, or sweep away tragedy and death.
 But I do have hope that the future is bright (another thing a friend said).